BlutzerZ/LaraPOS/README.md

 # LaraPOS 🚀

-**LaraPOS** adalah aplikasi Point of Sale (POS) modern berbasis Laravel.
-Dirancang untuk memudahkan proses kasir, manajemen barang, dan transaksi dalam satu platform yang efisien.
+**LaraPOS** is a modern Point of Sale (POS) application built with Laravel.
+Designed to simplify cashier operations, inventory management, and transactions in one efficient platform.

-## ✨ Fitur Utama
+## ✨ Main Features

--   🛒 **Kasir:** Proses transaksi penjualan dengan cepat dan mudah.
+-   🛒 **Cashier:** Fast and easy sales transaction processing.
--   📦 **Manajemen Barang:** Kelola data produk, stok, dan harga.
+-   📦 **Inventory Management:** Manage product data, stock, and pricing.
--   📑 **Manajemen Transaksi:** Pantau dan kelola riwayat transaksi secara real-time.
+-   📑 **Transaction Management:** Monitor and manage transaction history in real-time.

-## ⚡ Instalasi
+## ⚡ Installation

-1. **Clone repository**
+1. **Clone the repository**

     ```bash
     git clone https://github.com/username/larapos.git